Photo by Fender Tucker

 THE COMPLEAT CALHOON

-Look upon all of Fender Tucker's works and despair!
+Look upon all of Fender Tucker's literary works and despair!

 THE TORQUES